 Nub aka “dear reader” = gist so reader knows exactly what feature is about.

 Body/content component options:

 Additional elements may include infoboxes, tweets, pullquotes and accompanying visual collateral inc. photos, video and infographics.

-NB sometimes feature research and/or interviews produce too much material for a single article, in which case they might provide a basis to produce two or three.
+NB sometimes feature research and/or interviews produce too much material for a single article, in which case they might provide a basis to produce two or even three.